Too-Lich/viceversa/README.md

 # viceversa
 My first project.
 Study by Udemy course.

-The project is reverce input words and count number of words
+The project is reverse input words and count number of words